GSA/digitalgov.gov/content/news/2021/04/2021-04-06-using-chatbots-to-improve-customer-experience.md

 Marinez said one of the key things is to dare to experiment.

-“There is no such thing as failure.
-It is working and you're getting data to help improve the customer experience.
+"There is no such thing as failure.
+It is working and getting data to help improve the customer experience.
 Be perseverant and have that mindset of experimentation.
-It is not about failing, it's all about experimentation,” he said.
+It is not about failing, it’s all about experimentation," he said.

-Burl shared that one of her lessons learned was that “just because nobody else has it doesn't mean you can't do it.”
+Burl shared that one of her lessons learned was that "just because nobody else has it doesn't mean you can't do it."

 Her advice to teams getting started is to define the problem they are trying to solve and make sure they can show a return on investment, however they define that ROI.
 Staying focused helps navigate the many options and vendors available to design and develop chatbots.